thsurgeonofdeath/Quasimoto_albums_laravel/README.md

 ### To Do List :
++ Admin needs to approve the albums posted by writers
 + Add a rating system
 + add a chat system?
 + add more informations to user?